 - In 2016, TAM signed the “Palestinian Women’s Call for Worldwide Women’s Endorsement of BDS,” accusing Israel of “ethnic cleansing.”

 USAID beneficiaries involved in anti-Israel activity:

 |Palestinian Center for Democracy and Conflict Resolution (PCDCR)||$600,000||2015-2017|

 |Women Media and Development (TAM)||$500,000||2017-2019|

 National Endowment for Democracy (NED)

-- According to its website, National Endowment for Democracy (NED) provides more than 1,200 grants to support NGOs that are “dedicated to the cultural values, institutions, and organizations of democratic pluralism.”
+- According to its website, National Endowment for Democracy (NED) provides more than 1,600 grants “to support the projects of non-governmental groups abroad who are working for democratic goals in more than 90 countries.”

 - According to its website, the National Endowment for Democracy (NED) is funded “largely by the U.S. Congress” and is “subject to multiple layers of oversight by Congress, the Department of State, and independent financial audit.”